 Jennifer Ahern, PhD, MPH

-• King Sweesy and Robert Womack Endowed Chair in Medical Research and Public Health
+• King Sweesy and Robert Womack Endowed Chair, Medical Research and Public Health

 Jennifer Ahern is a Professor of Epidemiology whose research focuses on the effects of the social and physical environment, and programs and policies that alter the social and physical environment, on many aspects of health.